ansible/ansible-ai-connect-service/README.md

 > **Note:** This repository is under active development and is not yet ready for production use.

 #### Wisdom Service
 This repository contains a Python/Django application under the `ansible-wisdom-service/ansible_wisdom` path.
-This application serves Ansible task suggestions for consumption by the Ansible VSCode extension.
+This application serves Ansible task suggestions for consumption by the Ansible VS Code extension.
 In the future it will also serve playbook suggestions and integrate with Ansible Risk Insights, ansible lint, etc.